Releasing -

 “That blonde bitch”, he blurts out.

-But its not her fault.
+But it’s not her fault.

 She was just trying to use a gift card.

-Cash machine malfunctioned.
+The cash machine malfunctioned.

 Jerk.